marianafreire/py-PBI/README.md

 ### Dashboard

-Now you can create a Power BI dashboard to explore and analise the data.
+Now, you can create a Power BI dashboard to explore and analyze the data.

 <img
   src="images/dashboard.png"